daimh/poor-mans-cloud/README.md

   $ pmc-pm-ready-drbd pm-2

 3. check all drbd status
-  $ ssh pm-1 cat /proc/drbd
+  $ ssh pm-1 drbdadm status
-  $ ssh pm-2 cat /proc/drbd
+  $ ssh pm-2 drbdadm status

 4. go to the node you want to start 'test-vm' and run
   $ virsh start test-vm